mabel-dev/opteryx.dev/docs/get-started/configuration-guide.md

 `MAX_JOIN_SIZE`=10000
 Maximum records created in a `CROSS JOIN` frame.

-`PAGE_SIZE`=67108864
+`MORSEL_SIZE`=67108864
-The size to try to make data pages as they are processed.
+The size to try to make data morsels as they are processed.

 ### Operating System Settings